9K333 Verba: Production

 The system is in serial production for the Russian Armed Forces, with several ground forces and airborne formations receiving Verbas since 2014.
 It first appeared with the Ivanovo VDV division after passing Army testing in the summer of 2011 and being confirmed for production in late 2011.
 As of 2015, KBM has equipped the Russian army with three brigade and two divisional sets.
 Four VDV units received Verba in 2014–15.
 MANPADS "Verba" passed state tests in 2011.
 Officially, it entered service in 2015.
 KBM signed a long-term contract with the Russian Ministry of Defense to supply Verba and carries out its production.
-As of April 2017, 10 sets have been delivered and 801 systems as of November the same year.
+As of April 2017, 10 sets had been delivered, with 801 systems delivered as of November the same year.
 Deliveries continue.